sahebali26/eduspark/README.md

 ### 🔹 Core Pages
 - `index.html` – Homepage with quick links and highlights
-- `about.html` – Overview of Edu SmartSpark's mission and vision
+- `about.html` – Overview of MiaEdu's mission and vision
 - `contact.html` – Feedback and contact form

 ---